View and Download

 - Ask in writing that we include a copy of your letter and our answer with you PHI from now on; and

-- File a complaint with the Effingham Hospital Privacy Officer about our decision.
+- File a complaint with the Effingham Health System Privacy Officer about our decision.

 Right to an Accounting of Disclosures.
 You can ask for a list of people and groups who have seen your PHI in the past six (6) years.
 (But we can only give information about what has happened since April 14, 2003.)
 You must ask for the list by writing to the Privacy Officer at Effingham Health System.
 You have the right to request an “accounting of disclosures.”
 This is a list of certain disclosure we made of medical information about you.